-- Distributions from Employer-Sponsored Qualified Retirement or Deferred Compensation Programs All amounts you receive from your employer's PA qualifying retirement or old age benefit plan are taxable in the year you receive the payments, except: - 1.
-Payments you receive after you qualify for retirement and retire.
+• Distributions from Employer-Sponsored Qualified Retirement or Deferred Compensation Programs All amounts you receive from your employer's PA qualifying retirement or old age benefit plan are taxable in the year you receive the payments, except:

-- 3. Distributions from an employer-sponsored deferred compensation plan that represent your previous contributions. - 4.
+- 1. Payments you receive after you qualify for retirement and retire. - 2.
+Payments you receive that you rollover into another deferred payment program or retirement IRA, but only when the transferred amounts are not taxable income for federal purposes. - 3.
+Distributions from an employer-sponsored deferred compensation plan that represent your previous contributions. - 4.
 Payments paid to the estate or designated beneficiary upon an employee's death are not PA-taxable income on the employee's final PA-40 or on the decedent's estate or trust PA-41, PA Fiduciary Income Tax Return or on the beneficiary's PA-40. - 5.
 All distributions (regardless of the distribution code reported in Box 7 of the 1099-R) from the State Employees' Retirement System, the Pennsylvania School Employees' Retirement System, the Pennsylvania Municipal Employees' Retirement System, and the U.S. Civil Service Commission Retirement Disability Plan. - 6.
 Retired or retainer pay of a member or former member of a uniform service computed under Chapter 71 of Title 10, U.S. Code as amended.